WhatDanDoes/nami-offering-collector/README.md

 ## 2021-10-7

 Had trouble with Synpress not reloading the wallet on each try.
 Had to manually recover it using the `ganache-cli`-provided phrase.
 Also had to manually choose which of the ten addresses I wanted to use on the first test run.
+Remember, the default `synpress` wallet password is _Tester@1234_.

 # Production